Efficiently Enhancing Zero-Shot Performance of Instruction Following Model via Retrieval of Soft Prompt: Method

 For each source training dataset $D_i$ $(i=1,..,T)$ where $T$ is the total number of source datasets, we train source embeddings $E_{ij}$ $(j=1,..,M_i)$ where $M_i$ is the number of hard prompts in $D_i$, making soft prompt embeddings for each individual hard prompts.
 Specifically, given a training instance $\{x_{ik},y_{ik}\} (k=1,..,K)$ from $D_i$ where $K$ is the number of sampled training instances per dataset, we first convert it into its \textit{hard} prompted version $\{h_j(x_{ik}),h_j(y_{ik})\}$ where $h_j$(·) denotes adding the \textit{j}-th \textit{hard} prompt~\footnote{For each instances, the input and output are converted into its \textit{prompted} version using the promptsource toolkit~\citep{bach2022promptsource}.
 An example is given in Appendix \ref{sec:appendix_format}.}.
 Next, we train the LM with the following objective:

 where all the parameters of the underlying backbone LM are frozen and only $E_{ij}$ is trainable.
 In short, given $D_i$, we perform $M_i$ number of prompt tunings for each \textit{hard} prompts, resulting in $\sum_{i=1}^T M_i$ total number of source prompt embeddings.
+For training efficiency, we only train on $K = 5000$ training instances for a single epoch for each source prompt embedding.